TomBombadyl/nvidia_blog_agent/ENGINEERING_STATUS_REPORT.md

 2. **Scraping**: Use feed content directly when available, or fetch and parse individual blog post pages as fallback
    - **Smart Content Usage**: If RSS feed includes content, uses it directly without HTTP requests
    - **Fallback Fetching**: Only fetches individual pages when feed content is not available
-3. **Summarization**: Generate summaries using Gemini 1.5 Pro
+3. **Summarization**: Generate summaries using Gemini 2.0 Flash
 4. **Ingestion**: Write documents to RAG backend using `run_ingestion_pipeline()` (GCS for Vertex RAG)
-5. **QA**: Retrieve relevant documents and generate grounded answers using Gemini 1.5 Pro
+5. **QA**: Retrieve relevant documents and generate grounded answers using Gemini 2.0 Flash

 ### RSS/Atom Feed Implementation